Overall rating: ⭐⭐⭐⭐ 4/5 (1 rating)

 Dunedin City Walking Tour – take a shorter urban walk through Dunedin’s heritage streets, architecture, and hidden gems either before or after your harbour ride.

 Explore the scenic shoreline of Otago Harbour on two wheels with this GPS-guided audio tour.
-Following the purpose-built Te Aka Ōtākou and Te Ara Moana cycle paths, you’ll discover how this dramatic volcanic landscape was shaped by Māori settlement, Scottish pioneers, gold rush ambition, and incredible engineering feats.
+Following purpose-built cycle paths, you’ll discover how this dramatic volcanic landscape was shaped by Māori settlement, Scottish pioneers, gold rush ambition, and incredible engineering feats.

 Discover the legend of “Grannie” Gunn, the formidable “Witch of Ravensbourne”